zalandoresearch/SWARM/README.md

 SWARM
 =====

 **SWARM Layers** are a new approach to build powerful learnable set functions.
-These are multi-variate fuctions over a set (or population) of entities that exhibit permutation equivariance or invariance, i.e. these functions are explicitely agnostic to the order of entities.
+These are multi-variate function over a set (or population) of entities that exhibit permutation equivariance or invariance, i.e. these functions are explicitly agnostic to the order of entities.

 This repository contains a prototypical PyTorch implementation of SWARM Layers plus the source code for the experiments performed in the paper